Panels

 )

-auto_actionis read only fromleftPanel.props.auto_actionโ not fromrightPanel,centerOverlay, or any nested UINode.- It fires once per extension page session (guarded by the discovery-once guard).
-Navigating away and back resets the guard and fires again on the next discovery.
+auto_actionis read only from the left panel's root UINode props — not from the right panel, an open center overlay, or any nested node.- It fires once per extension page session.
+Navigating away and back resets it and fires again on the next discovery.

 v4.1.8+: center-overlay routing is declarative.

 auto_action is no longer the only way to open a center panel.
-With @ext.panel(slot="center", center_overlay=True), the host fetches the panel at session-init alongside left/right in the same batch round-trip โ no auto_action boilerplate needed for the common case.
+With @ext.panel(slot="center", center_overlay=True), the Panel app fetches the panel at session-init alongside left/right in the same batch — no auto_action boilerplate needed for the common case.

-To enable SSE-driven refresh, declare the events on your panel:
+To enable event-driven refresh, declare the events on your panel:

 from imperal_sdk import Extension, ui